rahbar12/CRUD-Task/README.md

         summary: string, required,\
     }\
 \
-DELETE - /api/book/:id : Delete book by id. where :id represents the id of the book.
+DELETE - /api/book/:id : Delete book by id. where :id represents the id of the book.\

+## Setup Instructions
+Clone the repository using command `git clone https://github.com/rahbar12/CRUD-Task.git`.\
+Install the dependencies using command `npm i`.\
+Start the server with one of the following command:\
+Windows: `npm run api-dev-win`\
+Linux: `npm run api-dev`\

+## Server Deployment
+Connect to the server using command `ssh <user>@<host-ip>`, use your user and host ip to connect to the server and enter password.\
+Clone your repository using command `git clone <repo-link>`, use your repo link.\
+Install the dependencies using command `npm i`.\
+Update the .env.local file with live credentials and db details.\
+Start the server using pm2 package: `pm2 start "npm run api-dev" -n "<name>"`.\